 An eight year long Italian study to evaluate adverse reactions to herbal laxatives showed that 80% of the cases of adverse effects were by women and gastrointestinal or gallbladder related.
 Of those, 50% of the cases were serious enough to require hospitalization.
 The herbal remedies cited to cause problems contained licorice, dandelion, and other plants.
 The causes were thought due to long-term use, allergic reactions, and interaction with other medications.
 Researchers noted that while the incidence of adverse reaction was low, the seriousness of the reactions that did happen were serious enough to warrant caution and eliminate any notion of guaranteed safety.

 Other options to deal with constipation include consuming healthy foods, acupuncture, and surgery.
 Increased physical activity, fluid intake, and dietary fiber can also be effective recommendations but if chronic conditions or illnesses are the reason for decreased physical activity or dehydration, addressing those sources at the root is necessary.
 Awareness of normal gastrointestinal physiology (when you’re having a good day, when you’re having a bad day) can be an eye-opener just by itself.

 Another interesting form of relief, not commonly thought of, is abdominal massage.
-Abdominal massage was once an accepted method of addressing constipation but slowly fell out of standard.
-It’s attractive points are also without glamour- it’s inexpensive, non-invasive, free of side effects, and can be performed by patients themselves.
+Abdominal massage was once an accepted method of addressing constipation but slowly fell out of standard use.
+Its attractive points are also without glamour- it’s inexpensive, non-invasive, free of side effects, and can be performed by patients themselves.
 No wonder a drug company wouldn’t promote it.
 A review of information written about the abdominal massage between 1999 and present found that abdominal massage can increase the frequency of bowel movements in constipated persons – without discomfort or pain.